skolekonov/apps-catalog-ci/README.md

   in 'Status' column.
 If button will change its color to green, your connection to Gerrit works OK and Jenkins is receiving Gerrit events.
 Otherwise please check Gerrit server parameters.
+- rclone (http://rclone.org/) is used to upload images to CDN.
+  Please install and configure it manually, if it's required.
+  'jenkins' user should be able to access default rclone configuration file in order to use it.

 Jenkins Jobs
 ----------------------